CommonRoad/commonroad-reactive-planner/src/README.md

-# reactive-planner

-This project generates solutions to trajectory planning problems given in the [commonroad](https://commonroad.gitlab.io) .xml format.
-The trajectories are determined according to the sampling-based approach in [2] using quintic polynomials.

 ## Getting Started
-These instructions should help you to install the trajectory planner and use it for development and testing purposes.
+These instructions should help you to install the reactive planner and use it for development and testing purposes.
 See development to get further information about the functionality of the modules.

 ### Requirements